Twisted Bilayer Graphene IV. Exact Insulator Ground States and Phase Diagram: Kinetic Term Perturbation to the Ground States

-namely, when the valley polarization is polarized in the $x$-$y$ plane.
-This is the same as our rigorous conclusion in Eq.~(\ref{seq:valley-pol1}) for the exact ground states at even fillings $\nu$ and Chern number $\nu_C=0$.
+(i) if $|\nu_C|=0$, the lowest state favors $\varphi_\uparrow=\varphi_\downarrow=\pi/2$, namely, \emph{full intervalley coherence} with the valley polarization of all electrons in the $x$-$y$ plane of valley Bloch sphere.
+This agrees with our rigorous conclusion in Eq.~(\ref{seq:valley-pol1}) for the exact ground states at even fillings $\nu$ and Chern number $\nu_C=0$.